 This development also prompted financial institutions to offer consumers more convenient ways to transact with each other and lead to a surge in mobile and online banking solutions.
 Consumer demand changes as the internet becomes faster and more technologies emerge,.
 Ultimately, the finance sector must adapt, or else consumers will choose more convenient alternatives and FinTech companies will continue to eat market share of an industry that was protected and untouchable for decades.

-The finance industry as we know it is changing and here are the significant technologies disrupting the industry.
+The finance industry as we know it is changing and here are the significant fintech disruptions in the financial services industry.

 Not many people remember a great deal about the 2008 global financial crisis, and even less talk about that fateful Monday when financial giant Lehman Brothers filed for bankruptcy.
 Fast forward ten years later, and here we are, seemingly fully recovered.
 Consumers now enjoy more convenient platforms to keep, grow, and manage their money.